tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **New feature:** Added `Block by country (register, lost password)` at `Login form` on `Settings` tab in order to accept the registered users as membership from anywhere but block the request of new user ragistration and lost password by the country code.
+Is't suitable for BuddyPress and bbPress.
 * **Improvement:** Added showing the custom error page for http response code 4xx and 5xx.
 For example the `403.php` in the theme template directory or in the child theme directory is used if it exists.
 And new filter hooks